 The southern doorway has a delicately carved rich filigree work that is unrivaled and is considered a masterpiece.
 The central figure portrays Shiva in Nataraja pose along with Nandi and another musician.
 The entrance is also flanked by two big six feet high Dwarapalas, richly decorated with ornaments.
 Even though they are defaced and destroyed, they are captivating.

-There is a Garuda pillar on the southern side built in the memory of the bodyguards of the royals called “Garuda”.
+There is a Garuda pillar on the southern side built in memory of the bodyguards of the royals called “Garuda”.
 The southern entrance also has an eight-foot-high sculpture of Ganesh.

 The temple complex has manicured lawns with sitting arrangements and beautiful flowering plants.
 The complex has an ASI museum with many Hoysala sculptures recovered from the ruins of different Hoysala shrines across the state.